 Deleting the backup will empty the space it occupied.
 And there’s nothing to lose here, it’s backup of the data you already have in your internal storage.
 Back up of internal storage in internal storage is ridiculously useless.

-What are the other ways to delete Other files
+What are the other ways to delete other files

 If you’ve not enabled the local backup, then the “other files” have occupied space because of the app files.
 The supportive files that run the app are stored in “other files” categories.
 To get rid of it, you either get rid of the app or have only important add-ons in the app.
 Say, for example, the FB messenger has a lot of stickers.
 It is good to have only the most used stickers and avoid the ones you don’t use often.
-Same goes for games like asphalt 8, the app is 61 MB, but the in-app downloads are around 1.5 GB.
-This in-app download goes to “other files”.
-See if you can avoid it.
+The same goes for games like Shadow Fight, the app around 300 MB.

-Furthermore, there are also some files (documents, music, images, & videos) that occupy space in “other files” category.
+Furthermore, there are also some redundant files (documents, music, images, & videos) that occupy space in the “other files” category.
 Transfer that to an external hard drive or your laptop.

 Do you know someone who’s looking for this information?
 Share this with them, and share in your network too.
 Please consider sharing the piece of content on your social space, it will be a great motivator to me.